small business

 • Performance concerns that go unresolved within an employment context

-Once a problem starts, it’s easier to manage when we act early.
+Once a problem starts, it’s easier to manage when you act early.
 Sometimes written communication is enough to clarify things.
-Other times, it helps to involve someone who can support negotiation or represent our business interests more formally.
+Other times, it helps to involve someone who can support negotiation or represent your business interests more formally.
 Negotiation, mediation, or legal proceedings each come into play depending on how serious the issue is.
 Getting advice early keeps things grounded before stress or cost build beyond what’s necessary.

 When a contract or staff policy is in place, it often lays out how disputes should be handled, but sometimes there are steps between the informal chat and going to court.
 Mediation can resolve a disagreement in a setting that is faster and not as formal as the courts, helping the business get back to normal sooner.